mwgeurts/mvct_dose/README.md

 ## Usage

 To run this application, run the App or call `MVCTdose` from MATLAB.
-Once the application interface loads, select browse under inputs to load the CT and structure set inputs.
-Then enter the remaining inputs and click "Calculate Dose".
+Once the application interface loads, select browse under inputs to load the [CT](../../wiki/Loading-Patient-Archives) and [structure set](../../wiki/Loading-Structure-Sets) inputs.
+Then enter the remaining inputs, click "Calculate Dose", and [export the results](../../wiki/Exporting-Results).

 ## License